kosli-dev/cli/docs.kosli.com/content/getting_started/part_9_querying.md

 web                     UX for practicing TDD               public
 ```

-And if you want to check metadata of a specific pipeline (like description or template) use `kosli get flow`
+And if you want to check metadata of a specific flow (like description or template) use `kosli get flow`

 ```
 $ kosli get flow creator